CSU Game Day Weekend

 WHAT TO SEE

-• The new on-campus stadium at Colorado State University, which debuted for the fall 2017 football season.
-The stadium serves as the cornerstone for CSU Athletics, and houses the new Alumni Center.
-The Rams will play their first home game against Western Illinois on Sept.
-7 at 2 p.m.
-Additional home games include homecoming against San Diego State on Oct.
-5 (time TBD); University of Nevada-Las Vegas on Nov.
-2 at 1:30 p.m.; Air Force on Nov.
-16 (time TBD); and the family game against Boise State on Nov.
-29 at 1:30 p.m.
+• The on-campus stadium at Colorado State University, which debuted for the fall 2017 football season.
+The stadium serves as the cornerstone for CSU Athletics, and houses the Alumni Center.
+Watch the Rams at the following home games: against Vanderbilt on Sept.
+11; San Jose State for Homecoming and Family Weekend on Oct.
+9; Boise State on Oct.
+30; Air Force on Nov.
+13; and Nevada on Nov.
+27.

 • Campus: If your significant other, friend or child has yet to really see Colorado State University, take the time to walk them around the tree-lined Oval, which is prettiest in the fall, and point out some of the historic buildings that date as far back as 1881.
 Not sure which ones those are?
 Use this self-guided tour sheet, which fills you in on some of the main campus buildings and shares some of the history.